AkramsBookshelf/GCT-Unity/UnityEssentials/ProBuilder.md

 4. In the Extrude Settings dialog, set the distance: **0.625** and press confirm.

 ![Extrude the front faces](imgs/probuilder/gct-probuilder-06.png)

+> [!IMPORTANT]
+> After modifying a shape beyond its original dimensions, the base properties can no longer be edited in the Inspector.
+>

 6. Repeat the extrusion for both sides → distance **0.625** and press confirm.
 7. Check **X position in Inspector** to verify the overall wall width; it should now be **0.375**.